ivan-aksamentov/repro-mdx-inline-elements/README.md

  - one could also use `diff-so-fancy` to see the pretty diff in terminal:

     ```bash
-     diff -u {good,bad}/pages/index.js | diff-so-fancy
+     diff -u compare/{good,bad}/pages/index.js | diff-so-fancy
     ```

-You can find the results in [`compare`]() directory, inluding the [`compare/index.js.diff`]()
+You can find the results in [`compare/`](https://github.com/ivan-aksamentov/repro-mdx-inline-elements/tree/3e936c649a6bb5fd51101fd5b706b6e730597aeb/compare), directory, inluding the [`compare/index.js.diff`](https://github.com/ivan-aksamentov/repro-mdx-inline-elements/blob/3e936c649a6bb5fd51101fd5b706b6e730597aeb/compare/index.js.diff)

 I was not able to make sense of the diff yet.

-Interestingly, the reason `LinkExternal` works seems to be the fact that it uses (renders) `children` props.
+Unrelated to diff, but interestingly, the reason `LinkExternal` works seems to be the fact that it uses (renders) `children` props.
 Adding `children` to `H1` component also fixes the `h1` rendering.
 So props seems to be influencing the code optimizations in question.
 However, side effects, like `console.log()` don't seem to be preserved (notice how they are not printed during build) Sadly, this workaround will not work for styled components.